Interstices-/LibreFontList/README.md

 # FontList
-A selected list of free, libre an open source fonts See [http://typotheque.instertices.io](http://typotheque.instertices.io).
+A selected list of free, libre an open source fonts.

+See [http://typotheque.instertices.io](http://typotheque.instertices.io).

 ```